U-Flow: A U-shaped Normalizing Flow for Anomaly Detection with Unsupervised Threshold: Conclusion

 \section{Conclusion}

-In this work we introduced a novel anomaly detection method that achieves state-of-the-art results, and even outperforms them.
-By making use of modern techniques with outstanding performance, such as Transformers and Normalizing Flows, we developed a method that exploits their characteristics to integrate them with classic statistical modeling.
-Our approach consists of three phases that follow one another, and we presented a clear and compelling contribution for each one: {\em (i)} We propose a new feature extractor using pre-trained Transformers, to build a multi-scale representation. {\em (ii)} We integrate the U-shape architecture into the Normalizing Flow framework, creating a complete invertible architecture that settles the theoretical foundations for the NFA computation, by ensuring independence in the embedding not only intra-scale, but also inter scales.
-And {\em (iii)} we derive an unsupervised threshold based on the \textit{a contrario} framework, that exploits the U-Flow embeddings to produce excellent anomaly segmentation results.
+In this work, we introduced a novel anomaly detection method that achieves state-of-the-art results on various datasets and even outperforms them in most cases.
+By using modern techniques with outstanding performance, such as Transformers and Normalizing Flows, we developed a method that exploits their characteristics to integrate them with classic statistical modeling.
+Our approach consists of four phases that follow one another, and we presented a clear and compelling contribution for each one: {\em (i)} We propose a new feature extractor using pre-trained Transformers to build a multi-scale representation. {\em (ii)} We integrate the U-shape architecture into the Normalizing Flow framework, creating a complete invertible architecture that settles the theoretical foundations for the NFA computation by ensuring independence in the embedding not only intra-scale but also inter-scales. {\em (iii)} We compute a likelihood-based anomaly score for each pixel with state-of-the-art performance in various datasets.
+And {\em (iv)} we propose a new anomaly detection method that permits to derive an unsupervised threshold based on the \textit{a contrario} framework; this method exploits the statistical independence of the U-Flow embeddings to build a background model that produces excellent anomaly segmentation results.